The properties of the alkaline earth metals group (2 A)

 The alkaline earth elements

-The alkaline earth metals are all shiny, silver-white and they are good conductors of the heat and the electricity.
+The alkaline earth metals are all shiny, silver-white and they are good conductors of heat and electricity.

-The alkaline earth metals have the similar properties, Their densities are higher than the alkali metals densities.
+The alkaline earth metals have similar properties, Their densities are higher than the alkali metals densities.
 All the alkaline earth metals sink in the water as they have higher densities than the water density.

 The alkaline earth metals in group (2) have two electrons in their valence shells.
-This enables the metals to easily loss the electrons which increases their stability and allows them to form the compounds.
+This enables the metals to easily lose the electrons which increases their stability and allows them to form the compounds.
 They are divalent elements as they have two electrons in their outermost energy levels.

-When we look in the modern periodic table, We will notice that the chemical activity of the alkaline earth metals increases as their atomic size increases as the loss of the two valency electrons become easier.
+When we look at the modern periodic table, We will notice that the chemical activity of the alkaline earth metals increases as their atomic size increases, and the loss of the two valency electrons becomes easier.